Cooked vs. Raw Pet Food: Choose what’s best for your pet

-Pet owners, dog trainers, breeders, and veterinarians are witnessing the benefits of raw feeding firsthand.
-Whether you are brand new or a seasoned raw feeder, this blog will consider cooked vs. raw pet food for all pets.
-We hope this blog will offer some fresh insight on both and help you choose what’s best for your pet!
+Pet owners, dog trainers, breeders, and veterinarians are witnessing the benefits of raw feeding.
+In this blog, we will compare cooked vs. raw pet food, in hopes to provide insight on both and help you choose what’s best for your pet!

 Cooking raw meat eliminates all bacteria that could potentially be living on your pet’s food.
-Unfortunately, the cooking process cannot decide which bacteria to keep or get rid of.
-So while you kill all unwanted pathogens, you skip out on beneficial bacteria that are essential for your pet’s gut microbiome.
+While it may benefit your pet to kill all kill unwanted pathogens, you also eliminate the beneficial bacteria that are essential for your pet’s gut microbiome.
 Before dogs and cats were domesticated, they consumed their prey in the wild without using a microwave or a stove, and their populations thrived.
 The truth is, our dogs and cats are exposed to pathogens every day whether you believe it or not.
 As they are introduced, their bodies build up a stronger immune system.
 Your pet’s digestive and immune system are designed to handle high bacteria levels – good and bad.

 The Benefits of True Raw Feeding